-The participants said that they enjoy the physical and mental health benefits of exercise, however they find the design of fitness equipment a barrier.
+The participants said that while they enjoy the physical and mental health benefits of exercise, they find the design of fitness equipment to be a barrier.

 They are calling for both gym operators and equipment manufacturers to provide more accessible, inclusively designed equipment to help remove this obstacle.

 Rica also investigated what equipment, facilities and services gyms offer visually impaired (VI) people, trends in fitness equipment technology; and ways of working with manufacturers to develop more accessible fitness equipment.

 Participants made some recommendations which could improve the experience of people with sight loss going to the gym, including:

 much wider use of audio output and voice-over technology in fitness equipment

 the ability to increase font size on the screens

 tactile buttons and high-contrast colours on LED consoles

 improved layout, colour use, signage and lighting in leisure centres